NSF-IRES: U.S.-Bangladesh-Canada collaboration to improve air quality

 Program structure

 The project will train 24 U.S. students under a ten-week summer program over the 3-year period.
+Students will be recruited during the Fall semester.
 Each year a cohort of 8 students (5 undergraduates and 3 graduate) will participate in four sets of activities:

-• 7 weeks research activities in Dhaka, Bangladesh (June 12 – July 28)
+• 7 weeks research activities in the IRES site

-Key activities include a streamlined two-week air quality short course, travel workshop, and research ethics compliance training during the 2-week pre-departure virtual training.
-The pre-departure training during the Spring 2023 will include bi-weekly research meetings to introduce students about low-cost sensor technologies, performance evaluation and air quality sensor data analysis, as well as weekly meetings for culture and language instruction.
+Key activities include a streamlined two-week air quality short course, travel workshop and research ethics compliance training during the 2-week pre-departure virtual training.
+The pre-departure training during the Spring will include bi-weekly research meetings to introduce students to low-cost sensor technologies, performance evaluation and air quality sensor data analysis, as well as weekly meetings for culture and language instruction.
 The 1-week post-trip follow-up will include report writing, presentation of their research findings and international experiences and field trips.

 Financial Support